 - Special Interests / Creativity

 - Dealing with Adversity

 A screening committee will then complete blind reviews of the students' responses (i.e., name, gender, school, etc. will be withheld from the committee) and score them according to criteria proven to be strong indicators for college readiness.

 As a counselor, you play an important role in advocating for students you feel will be academically successful at UND regardless of their GPAs and test scores.
 You can help these students by:

 - Learning more about the holistic review process at UND.

-- Encouraging students to still apply if their GPAs and test scores do not meet our admission guidelines.
+- Encouraging students to still apply to UND even if their GPAs and test scores do not meet our admission guidelines.
 Please share with them the questions they may be asked during the application process.

 - Letting your admission representative know about these students.
 We greatly appreciate your advocacy of specific students, and this information will be considered in our admission decisions.